An exegetical commentary on the New Testament Greek text

 Most scholars agree that the gospel of John is not as originally composed, being the product of editorial reconstruction (cf., 21:24), but we should never discount the possibility that it is from the hand of John the apostle himself.
 Of course, theories abound as to the shape of the original document/s, although it matters little since God's word to us is the document as received, not as originally conceived.
 The most likely theory is that the author of John's gospel draws together into one book a series of homilies / sermons / writings of John the apostle, the beloved disciple, crafted over many years, even possibly some 30 years.
 These homilies draw on literary devices of the time, eg., ring compositions, inverted parallelism, divisions of three, or seven, ....
 The editor / author of the gospel has drawn together these compositions into a unified work, deconstructing them somewhat in order to shape his argument - the gospel as we have it today.

 These notes, as with most commentaries on this gospel, will constantly refer to John as the author of the gospel.
 Of course, as with the Synoptic gospels, the author is unstated.
 The designation John is probably as good as any, given that the author / editor states that the particular gospel tradition he / she draws on originates from the beloved disciple, John, cf., Jn.21:24.
 Unlike the synoptic gospels, the gospel of John does have the feel of an eyewitness about it.
-Of course, it's all guesswork, but there is much to support the theory that our author / editor has gathered together the sermons / homilies of John the apostle and shaped them into one book.
 The heart of the book is the set of sermons / homilies linked to a miracle or event in Jesus' life.
+The discourses / dialogues in this part of the gospel are aimed at Hellenistic Jews of the dispersion.
+Their intent is evangelistic; they argue that Jesus is Israel's messiah.
 Next to this is the set of sermons / homilies related to Jesus' farewell to his disciples.
+The intent of these discourses is more pastoral.
 Then there are the stories related to Jesus' last days, stories which share many similarities with Luke, possibly indicating a common oral source.
 As for the opening of the book, 1:19-2:12, we seem to have an introductory assembly of gospel tradition (oral source???).
-When it comes to the prologue, 1:1-18, some commentators have argued that it is a later addition to the original text, but given the thematic links with the gospel as whole, it seems more likely that it was composed by the author as a partitio (summary thesis) for his/her gospel; see Carson.
+When it comes to the prologue, 1:1-18, some commentators have argued that it is a later addition to the original text, but given the thematic links with the gospel as whole, it seems more likely that it was composed by the author / editor as a partitio (summary thesis) for his/her gospel; see Carson.

 Over the years numerous authors have been proposed, although in the end, we really don't know who the author is.
 The main contenders are as follows: